ni/measurement-plugin-python/CONTRIBUTING.md

 The `ni_measurement_service\_internal\stubs` directory contains the auto-generated python files based on measurement services related protobuf (.proto) files.
 The file needs to be replaced whenever there is a change to these .proto files:

-- DiscoveryServices.proto
 - Measurement.proto
-- ServiceLocation.proto
+- ni/measurements/pin_map_context.proto
-- ServiceManagement.proto
+- ni/measurements/discovery/v1/discovery_service.proto

-The latest .proto files are available in [Azure Repo](https://dev.azure.com/ni/DevCentral/_git/ASW?path=/Source/MeasurementServices/proto).
+The latest .proto files are available in [Azure Repo](https://dev.azure.com/ni/DevCentral/_git/ASW?path=/Source/Protos).
 From the Azure Repo manually download and overwrite the proto files under the `ni_measurement_service\_internal\stubs\proto` folder.
+The latest Measurement.proto file is available in [Azure Repo](https://dev.azure.com/ni/DevCentral/_git/ASW?path=/Source/MeasurementServices/proto).

 Run `poetry run python scripts/generate_grpc_stubs.py`.
 This generates the required *.py file for the listed proto files.
 The required `grpcio-tools` package is already added as a development dependency in pyproject.toml.